 This makes the fill of the layer transparent, so you can view the raster layer underneath.

 - On the ribbon, click the Map tab.
 In the Navigate group, click Bookmarks and choose the Europe bookmark.

 Create a temporal profile chart

-Next, you’ll create a chart showing pollution time series for three countries.
+Next, you will create a chart showing pollution time series for three European countries.

-- In the Contents pane, right-click PM25_MultidimLayer, click Create Chart, and choose Temporal Profile.
+- In the Contents pane, right-click PM25.crf, click Create Chart, and choose Temporal Profile.

-A blank chart view and the Chart Properties pane both appear.
+A blank chart view and the Chart Properties pane appear.

 The temporal profile chart allows you to define areas of interest from the multidimensional raster layer and chart the time series for them.
 These areas can be drawn on the map or selected from another layer.
-You'll select countries from the Living Atlas layer for your areas of interest.
+You will select countries from the World Countries (Generalized) layer for your areas of interest.

-- In the Chart Properties pane, under Define an area of interest, click the Feature Selector button.
+- In the Chart Properties pane, under Time series ensure that Multiple locations with one variable is selected.
+Under Define an area of interest, click the Feature Selector button.

-- On the map, click the United Kingdom.
-The country polygon highlights in blue.
+- On the map, click the United Kingdom to select it.
+The country polygon highlights in light blue.